dymmond/esmerald/docs/management/directives.md

 {!> ../docs_src/management/app_urls.py !}
 ```

 And that is it!
-The application is now assembled and you can now [start the application](#start-the-application).
+The application is assembled and you can now [start the application](#start-the-application).

 ## Start the application

-Remember that a `Makefile` was also provided?
+Remember that a `Makefile` that was also generated?
 Let's use it to start the application.

 ```shell
 make run
 ```

-What this command is doing behind the scenas is simply running:
+What this command is actually doing is:

 ```shell
 ESMERALD_SETTINGS_MODULE=myproject.configs.development.settings.DevelopmentAppSettings python -m myproject.serve
 ```

-If you wish another [settings](../application/settings.md#custom-settings) you can simply update the command and run.
+If you want another [settings](../application/settings.md#custom-settings) you can simply update the command to
+run with your custom settings.

-Once the command starts, you should have an output in the console similar to this:
+Once the application starts, you should have an output in the console similar to this:

 ```shell
 INFO:     Uvicorn running on http://localhost:8000 (Press CTRL+C to quit)